housamz/iptv/README.md

 npm run dev
 ```
 Open [http://localhost:5173](http://localhost:5173) in your browser.

+### TypeScript Migration
+This project is fully migrated to TypeScript.
+All source files use `.ts` and `.tsx` extensions.
+Type definitions for React and Node are included.
+You can add or update types in your components and services for even better type safety.

 ## API Endpoints Used
 All data is fetched from the [iptv-org public API](https://github.com/iptv-org/database):